Backlink analysis is one of the most effective ways to stay on top of your competitors and build a winning backlink strategy.

-The link points to the URL of content you have deleted
+The link points to the URL of the content you have deleted.

 It’s easy to find broken backlinks on most backlink analysis tools.
-On Ahrefs, head to the “Broken Backlinks” section.
+On Ahrefs, for example, head to the “Broken Backlinks” section.

 With this information, it’s easy to see if the problem is that the page no longer exists or if the link has a typo.